 The Government Department for Business, Innovation and Skills (previously BERR) has guidance that says a worker, even if they fall into one of these categories, must have a right to a minimum of 90 hours rest per week.
 Compensatory rest does not necessarily need to come out of time that would otherwise have been working time.
 A court case in 2012, Hughes v Corpos of Commissionaires Management Ltd confirmed that interrupted rest breaks can still count as compensatory rest – details are here – and that when considering whether or not a worker is a ‘special case’ worker, it is the workers activities that have to be considered, not those of the employer.

-In 2014, in an unreported case (so we only know the name of the Claimant not the Care Home he worked for), an Employment Tribunal found that a care service provider was in breach of the WTR for not incorporating daily rest breaks and daily rest periods into a support worker’s shift pattern and for failing to offer compensatory rest.
+In 2014, in an unreported case (so we only know the name of the Claimant not the Care Home he worked for – although we have since been told it was Accept Care Limited Consett, Country Durham, but we have not yet verified this), an Employment Tribunal found that a care service provider was in breach of the WTR for not incorporating daily rest breaks and daily rest periods into a support worker’s shift pattern and for failing to offer compensatory rest.
 The Care Home employed approximately 150 staff with 25 managers.
 The Claimant, Mr Hood, claimed that there had been a number of occasions when he had not been permitted to take a rest break and that he had not been granted a full daily rest period an average of 3-4 times per month in a year.
 The Care Home’s staff handbook stated that rest breaks away from the service user were not to be taken during a shift.
 The Care Home argued that it was uneconomical to provide support to cover the occasions when Mr Hood was not granted his daily rest period.
 The Tribunal agreed that the service the Care home provided fell into the category of services that was exempt; however Mr Hood had not been offered compensatory rest periods.